Why voters said ‘No’ to the Olympics

 Knowing that locals had turned down a bid project for the 2022 Games in 2013, the cantonal government’s ambitious plan to host the 2026 in St Moritz and Davos was always going to be an uphill battle.
 The authorities gave the new project their full support – this time perhaps too much.

-This was one of the most likely explanations for voters’ recent slap in the executive’s faceexternal link, as several people recently confirmed to swissinfo.ch in sunny Chur, the Graubünden capital.
+This was one of the most likely explanations for voters’ recent slap in the executive’s face, as several people recently confirmed to swissinfo.ch in sunny Chur, the Graubünden capital.

 "The government’s pro-campaign went too far," said one man, who voted ‘No’.